Desire100/ChatBot-Implementation-with-TensorFlow-Framework/README.md

 for example will be abke to train the same chat bot on a more specific dataset like a calendar assistant or navigation assistant.

 The implementation of this chatbot is divided in five parts, you can check out the code for each part for more understanding
-1. PART ONE
-DATA PREPROCESSING:
-    this part involves different steps like importing of libraries, importing of data and cleanining.
+1. PART ONE: DATA PREPROCESSING this part involves different steps like importing of libraries, importing of data and cleanining.